-Drawing from musical influences like Travis Tritt, Ray Charles and Bob Seger, and lyrical influences like Guy Clark, Kris Kristofferson and Roger Miller, Ryan Harmon carries on the long tradition of "three chords and the truth."
-Combined with a commanding stage presence and fun, lively performances, Harmon seeks to push the boundaries of what a solo acoustic act can be.
+Drawing from musical influences like Travis Tritt, Hank Williams Jr., Luke Combs and Bob Seger, and lyrical influences like Guy Clark, Kris Kristofferson, John Prine and Roger Miller, Harmon seeks to continue country music’s long tradition of "three chords and the truth," while adding a healthy dose of rock and roll.

-The answer came in October 2013, after attending a workshop conducted by legendary guitarist, Tommy Emmanuel.
+That changed in October 2013, after attending a workshop conducted by legendary guitarist, Tommy Emmanuel.
 Emmanuel, a solo acoustic player, has been quoted as saying "If you want a big crowd, make a big sound."
 Taking that quote to heart, Harmon began to approach his live performances with the same passion and energy as an arena band.
 Through his percussive guitar style, Harmon makes up for the lack of a drummer during his performances, even using his guitar for drum fills during songs.

-Harmon's performing style has allowed him to play for a wide range of audiences, from hard rock to modern country, including a recent opening slot for country star, Drake White.
+Harmon's performing style has allowed him to play for a wide range of audiences, from hard rock to modern country, including opening slots for country stars Drake White and Jeff Bates.

-Harmon’s songwriting has always focused on real life and real people, as evident on his 2017 self-titled, debut album.
-Taking all modern production standards and throwing them out the window, Harmon created a stripped-down, low-fi recording that allows the songs to stand on their own, good or bad.
+Harmon’s songwriting has always focused on real life and real people, as evident on his 2017 self-titled, debut album, which saw Harmon abandoning modern production standards for a stripped-down, low-fi recording that allowed the songs to stand on their own, good or bad.

-One of the album's more prominent songs, the humorous, yet true, anthemic country heartbreak "You Left, My Dog Died, and My Heart Did Too," was featured on an NPR Music playlist of dog-themed songs in January 2018.
+One of the album's more prominent songs, the humorous, yet true, "You Left, My Dog Died, and My Heart Did Too," was featured on an NPR Music playlist of dog-themed songs in January 2018.

 "It doesn't matter if it's a love song, a sad song, a funny song, etc. Life throws all of those different emotions at us.
-As long as people can relate to it and enjoy it, I feel like I've done my job."
+As long as people can relate to it and enjoy it, I feel like I've done my job," Harmon said.